 HostGator Pros and Cons

 Best for Shared and VPS Hosting

-Put simply, InMotion will be the best option for the majority of people reading this.
-Most websites are hosted on Shared or VPS hosting plans, and for those, InMotion can’t be beaten.
+InMotion will be a great option for the majority of people reading this.
+Most websites are hosted on Shared or VPS hosting plans, and for those, InMotion is the cream of the crop.

 As you can see from InMotion’s pros, its limited offerings are plentiful.
 You’ll also get access to a free website builder if you’re yet to create a site, and a very respectable uptime of 99.97%.

 InMotion also has some great promotional offers on shared hosting for new customers.
 You can get both its Launch and Power plans (usually priced at $7.99/month and $9.99/month) for just $3.99/month for the first two years!

 InMotion Pros and Cons

 If website hosting is completely alien to you, A2 Hosting can help.
 A2 staff are there to guide you every step of the way, with responsive, helpful and expert support.
 If you’re not sold on the service, you can get your money back on any plan, any time.